qtchaos/vidbox/steps.md

 # Preface

 VidBox, a popular video streaming platform, has recently implemented a stream key system to combat content piracy and bandwidth theft.
-This system generates a short-lived key that's required to access video streams, making it seemingly impossible to keep the video link alive for more than a minute.
+This system generates a short-lived key that's required to access video streams, making it seemingly impossible to keep the video link alive for more than a few minutes.

 You are a security researcher who has been tasked with finding a way to bypass this security feature by creating a stream key thats valid for a longer period of time, allowing you to share this link with your friends for the foreseeable future, are you up for the task?